koddr/goodshare.js/README.md

 At ver. ``3.1.7`` we added an external function ``getCount()`` that updates counter from any place of your script.
 This can be useful if you create share buttons when the DOM is fully loaded.
 [Small demo can be found on JSFiddle](https://jsfiddle.net/730xnkzr/#run).

-At ver. ``3.2.2`` we added special share buttons for mobile apps or desktop clients only (like Viber).
+At ver. ``3.2.2`` we added special share buttons for mobile Apps, like Telegram or Viber.

 ### Demo
 If you're looking for a simple basic demo, it's [here](http://goodshare.ru/examples.html).